goudaQuiche/StoneCampFire/README.md

-# LTF_Teleporter
+## LTF_Teleporter
 #####
-#Rimworld mod :
+##Rimworld mod :
 #####
-## adds an extinguishable/lightable camp fire.
+# Adds an extinguishable/lightable camp fire.
-## Will not disappear when out of fuel.
+# Will not disappear when out of fuel.
-## Will show fire overlay/heat/glow accordingly.
+# Will show fire overlay accordingly.
+# heats/glows accordingly.
+# Will toggle gather spot accordingly.